 In Vitro Fertilization (IVF)

-In vitro fertilization (IVF) is a procedure designed to improve fertilization.
-An egg, or several eggs, are surgically removed from the ovary and are fertilized within a laboratory environment.
+In vitro fertilization (IVF) is a procedure designed to improve fertility in patients who have not been successful with ovulation induction or intrauterine insemination, or who are not candidates for those more conservative treatments.
+An egg (or several eggs) is surgically removed from the ovary and fertilized within a laboratory environment.
 The fertilized egg, now considered an embryo, is then implanted into the uterus.

 - Women who have absent or non-surgically repairable fallopian tubes